 Capitalized: Expended or treated as an item of a capital nature.
-A capital- Fiduciary: The one who acts on beized amount is not deductible as a cur- half of another as a guardian, trustee, lowable as a deduction in a prior year. rent expense and must be included in executor, administrator, receiver, or the basis of property.
+A capital- Fiduciary: The one who acts on be- years over which the basis of an item ized amount is not deductible as a cur- half of another as a guardian, trustee, of property is recovered. rent expense and must be included in executor, administrator, receiver, or the basis of property.